Raymond Geuss

-Raymond Geuss, FBA (/gɔɪs/; born 1946) is a political philosopher and scholar of 19th and 20th century European philosophy.
+Raymond Geuss, FBA (/gɔɪs/; born 1946) is an American political philosopher and scholar of 19th and 20th century European philosophy.
 He is currently Emeritus Professor in the Faculty of Philosophy, University of Cambridge.
-Geuss is primarily known for three reasons: his early account of ideology critique in The Idea of a Critical Theory; a recent collection of works instrumental to the emergence of Political Realism in Anglophone political philosophy over the last decade, including Philosophy and Real Politics; and a variety of free-standing essays on issues including aesthetics, Nietzsche, contextualism, phenomenology, intellectual history, culture and ancient philosophy.
+Geuss is primarily known for three reasons: his early account of ideology critique in The Idea of a Critical Theory; a recent collection of works instrumental to the emergence of political realism in Anglophone political philosophy over the last decade, including Philosophy and Real Politics; and a variety of free-standing essays on issues including aesthetics, Nietzsche, contextualism, phenomenology, intellectual history, culture and ancient philosophy.

 Life

 Geuss was educated at Columbia University (undergraduate B.A., summa cum laude, 1966, and Ph.D., 1971).
 His Ph.D. thesis was written under the direction of Robert Denoon Cumming.
 Geuss was also greatly influenced by Sidney Morgenbesser during his university education.

 Geuss taught at Princeton University, Columbia University, and University of Chicago in the United States, and at Heidelberg and Freiburg in Germany before taking up a lecturing post at Cambridge in 1993.
 In 2000 he became a naturalised British citizen.
 He was elected a Fellow of the British Academy in 2011.

 Geuss has supervised the graduate work of several prominent scholars working in the history of continental philosophy, social and political philosophy and in the philosophy of art.
-His students include former Southern Poverty Law Center president J. Richard Cohen.
+His students include former Southern Poverty Law Center president J. Richard Cohen, filmmaker Ethan Coen and Cornel West.

 Work

 To date, Geuss has published 16 books of philosophy, of which four are collections of essays.
-They are: The Idea of a Critical Theory: Habermas and the Frankfurt School; Morality, Culture, and History; Public Goods, Private Goods; History and Illusion in Politics; Glück und Politik; Outside Ethics, Philosophy and Real Politics, Politics and the Imagination, A World without Why, Reality and its Dreams, Changing the Subject: Philosophy from Socrates to Adorno, Who Needs a World View?, Not Thinking like a Liberal, and A philosopher looks at work.
+They are: The Idea of a Critical Theory: Habermas and the Frankfurt School; Morality, Culture, and History; Public Goods, Private Goods; History and Illusion in Politics; Glück und Politik; Outside Ethics, Philosophy and Real Politics, Politics and the Imagination, A World without Why, Reality and its Dreams, Changing the Subject: Philosophy from Socrates to Adorno, Who Needs a World View?, Not Thinking like a Liberal, and A Philosopher looks at Work.
 He has also co-edited two critical editions of works of Nietzsche, The Birth of Tragedy and Writings from the Early Notebooks.
 Geuss has also published two collections of translations/adaptations of poetry from Ancient Greek, Latin and Old High German texts.